-Furnishings, toys and equipment should be sanitized with a two-step process when they are soiled and/or once per summer.
+Furnishings, toys and equipment should be sanitized with a two-step process when they are soiled and/or once midway through the summer.
 If a sick child kit is used, the blanket and pillow case should be washed after each use and the mat should be sanitized with a two-step process.